solidsnack/tc/doc/index.md

 - TC8 - `YYYY<alpha12><alpha20><alpha20><alpha20>`
   - Represents a window of 6 minutes in UTC.
   - Calendared: The same date and time will have the same encoding from year to year, even in leap years.
+This means there are discontinuities.
+Several days worth of codes are skipped at the end of every February.
   - Intervals of 6 minutes fit wholly within one hour or another in all timezones that are whole or half-hour offsets from UTC.
 - TC10 - `YYYY<alpha20><alpha20><alpha20><alpha20><alpha20><base10>`
   - Represents a window of 1 second.
-  - A monotonic count of seconds since the beginning of the year.
+  - A continuous count of seconds since the beginning of the year, and therefore not calendared.

 ## Representation of Intervals